 4. Personalize to Your Differing Users

 Different users will behave differently because they use your API product for differing purposes.
 The behavior and usage of a developer in fintech, for example, is vastly different from one in healthcare.
 Understanding how your API is used is one thing, but who is using it?
-Data offers insight into consumer patterns, ideal follow-up frequency, even how often to retry a payment method.
+Data offers insight into consumer patterns, customer retention, ideal follow-up frequency, even how often to retry a payment method.
 Personalize these insights to the different companies and business sectors utilizing your app.
 As more businesses undergo a digital transformation, make sure your messaging is true to different customer’s API needs.

-Building a comprehensive understanding of your users is not easy, but Moesif makes it simpler with real-time data and advanced user usage analysis.
+Building a comprehensive impression of your users is not easy, but Moesif makes it simpler with real-time data and advanced user usage analysis.
 Understand your user journey down to the individual user and make smarter, data-driven decisions around your API monetization model.

 5. Give Customers Leeway Within Reason